 - Enjoying spectacular views

 - Seeing the lunar rainbows of Vic Falls

 The Falls’ lunar rainbows or 'moonbows' are rare atmospheric phenomena that occur when the bright glow of a perfect full moon reflects and refracts off the mist created by the waterfall.
 Niagara Falls also used to produce colourful lunar rainbows, but sadly the light pollution in the area has eliminated these beautiful occurrences.

 The Zambezi’s water levels are low from August to January, and at its lowest from October until the rains start again.

 - By mid-year, the current is slowing and the spray is not as high as the rains stop for winter.

 - The water levels visible on the Victoria Falls Zambia side differ radically throughout the year – if you’re visiting at the end of the dry season in October, you’ll be left wondering what all the fuss is about as you gaze upon a mere trickle or even bare rock.

 - Low-water season runs from about September or October to about January when levels drop over the dry winter.
 This overlaps with peak safari season, which runs from about August to October until spring rains arrive in about November.

 Best time for:

-- Excellent visibility of the Falls from Zim and Zambia sides – lower water levels mean less spray and mist.
-But during the end of the low-water season, you might be staring at bare rocks and a trickle of water over on the Zambian side.
+- Excellent visibility of Victoria Falls from Zimbabwe and Zambia sides – lower water levels mean less spray and mist.
+But during the end of the low-water season, you might be staring at bare rocks and a trickle of water over on the Zambia side.